About loss of privilege

 When to use loss of privilege

-Loss of privilege can be a useful consequence when there isn’t a natural or related consequence – for example, if your child breaks a family rule by swearing.
+It’s also a useful consequence when there isn’t a natural or related consequence – for example, if your child breaks a family rule by using their technology outside the agreed time.

 Who to use loss of privilege with

-Loss of privilege works well for school-age children who can understand that the consequence is the result of unacceptable behaviour.
+Loss of privilege works well for school-age children who can understand that the consequence is the result of continued unacceptable behaviour.
 For example, ‘Imogen, if you choose not to do your homework, you’ll miss out on going to the park for the afternoon’.

 Autistic children or children with learning difficulties might need your help to understand when the privilege will be available again, because they might think it’s lost forever.
 You can read more in our article on challenging behaviour in autistic children.